YousafImtiaz/Ftparse/README.md

 # Ftparse
 Anonymous login to ftp automatically to save typing time.
+Made using ChatGPT.
 The script will login automatically if anonymous authentication is available and also list the current working directory as well as the contents of the current directory, all with just one command.

 Usage: python3 ftparse.py $ip